ndilsou/RoboND-Rover-Project/README.md

     Graphics: Intel Ivybridge Mobile
     OS Type: 64-bit

+Simulator was run in 1024x576 with Graphics Quality set to Good.

 The objective of the project was to provide a robot with perception and decision capability.
 The Robot should be able to do a mapping of its environment and optionally collect up to 6 rock sample.